Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 What skills and experience we're looking for

-To develop and implement a rich Academy curriculum that has breadth, depth and balance whilst taking into account our local context and gaps in learning.
+To support the development and implementation of rich curriculum that has breadth, depth and balance whilst taking into account the local school context.

 To secure high quality teaching and learning that allows pupils to build their knowledge and to apply that knowledge as skills.

-Develop systems to measure outcomes that pupils achieve as a result of teaching and learning, ensuring they are fully implemented across the academy.
+Develop systems to measure outcomes that pupils achieve because of teaching and learning, ensuring they are fully implemented across the academy.

 Support the development of an ethos of integrity, compassion and excellence throughout the Academy and community which it serves in order to value self-esteem alongside respect for others.